nahuhh/Nodo/home/nodo/readme.txt

-# To Use - Write Image to Micro SD (recommended 128GB Micro SD) insert into Pi and Power on.
-# Find Pi IP address and navigate to it from your web browser (tips from https://www.raspberrypi.org/documentation/remote-access/ip-address.md)

 # Login
 User: nodo
-Passwd: PiNodeXMR
+Passwd: MoneroNodo

 #That's it.
-PiNodeXMR up and running.
-Connect your GUI with IP you used above and Port 18081.
+Nodo up and running.
+Connect your GUI with IP you used above and
+Port 18081.
 Interface is available from any device on your network at the IP you used.

 # ____________________________________________________________________________________________________

-# For info on it's build...
+# For info on the build;

-# Create root user and PiNodeXMR user
+# Create `root` user and `nodo` user
-# root and pi set to 9WNN5FPAlsmUzyLZ
+# `root` and `nodo` set to 9WNN5FPAlsmUzyLZ

 #set nodo sudo no password access in